Be our guest: It’s all five-star service in this decadent countdown of the world’s most expensive luxury hotels.

 Interior:

-The insides are palatial, loaded with imperial, old world charm.
-The opulent suites come with a formal dining room, a gymnasium, a library, a grand piano, a butler’s pantry and, for those that bring along their own personal chefs, a full kitchen.
-Each room also comes with its own private elevator, while the traditional interiors come with crystal chandeliers, gold and brass-plated fixtures, marble floors, fresh flowers and tall, stained-glass ceilings.
+The insides are palatial, loaded with imperial, old-world charm.
+The opulent suites come with a formal dining room, a gymnasium, a library, a grand piano, a butler’s pantry, and, for those who bring along their own personal chefs, a full kitchen.
+Each room also comes with its own private elevator, while the traditional interiors have crystal chandeliers, gold and brass-plated fixtures, marble floors, fresh flowers, and tall, stained-glass ceilings.